 - Dental Technicians

 - Secondary smelting and refining (recycling electronic and computer parts, metals)

 Construction and shipyard occupations with potential exposure to beryllium include:

 - Abrasive blasters and pot tenders

-Certain types of slags (coal, copper) used in abrasive blasting operations may contain trace amounts of beryllium (<0.1 % by weight).
-Due to the high dust levels generated during abrasive blasting operations, workers involved in these activities may be exposed to dangerous levels of beryllium.
+Certain types of abrasive materials used in abrasive blasting operations may contain trace amounts of beryllium (<0.1% by weight), as may the surfaces being blasted.
+Due to the high dust conditions inherent in abrasive blasting operations, workers involved in these activities may be exposed to beryllium above its action level, in some cases.

 Where is beryllium used?

 End products1 containing beryllium and beryllium compounds are used in many industries including: